FDio/vpp/src/plugins/lb/lb_plugin_doc.md

 	lb conf [ip4-src-address <addr>] [ip6-src-address <addr>]
 	        [buckets <n>] [timeout <s>]

-ip4-src-address: the source address used to send encap. packets using IPv4.
+ip4-src-address: the source address used to send encap. packets using IPv4 for GRE4 mode.
+                 or Node IP4 address for NAT4 mode.

-ip6-src-address: the source address used to send encap. packets using IPv6.
+ip6-src-address: the source address used to send encap. packets using IPv6 for GRE6 mode.
+                 or Node IP6 address for NAT6 mode.

 buckets:         the *per-thread* established-connexions-table number of buckets.